Netcracker/qubership-hue/docs/public/security.md

 ## User Management

-There are no predefined local users and roles, but it is possible to manage users according to the external Hue documentation: _[Hue Users](https://docs.gethue.com/administrator/administration/user-management/#users)_.
+There are no predefined local users and roles, but it is possible to manage users according to the _External Hue Documentation_ at [https://docs.gethue.com/administrator/administration/user-management/#users](https://docs.gethue.com/administrator/administration/user-management/#users).

 There are no roles entities, but there is a user property: Is admin.
 Authorization matrix can be configured via groups and permissions.
 There is one predefined group: default.
 Detailed information about available permissions is provided in the external Hue Users guide.